LLNL/shroud/docs/reference.rst

     Name of the C++ object pointer set from the *C_this* argument.
     Defaults to ``SH_this``.

+file_scope
+    Used in template options to set output filenames.

 F_array_type
     Name of derived type used to store metadata about an array such as its address and size.